 Best Things to do in Hoi An in 2 Days

 Listed as a UNESCO World Heritage Site, there’s no wonder Hoi An attracts massive numbers of foreign visitors each day.
-Some come to stay a while and soak up the relaxed vibe of the ancient town, others, sadly, come only for a day.
+It is also one of the most popular destinations for solo travellers to Vietnam.
+Some come to stay awhile and soak up the relaxed vibe of the ancient town, others, sadly, come only for a day.